emerald-dao/cryptokitties-arcade/src/courses/content/1-beginner-to-intermediate/1-creating-a-kitty/2-contracts/content.md

 1. Create an empty contract called `KittyCreator`.

-When you're finished, click "Check Answer" below.
+When you're finished, click "Submit Answer" below.
 If you get stuck, you can click "Ask for Help".